Skip to content

 Requires Home Assistant actions

-The panel must be allowed to perform Home Assistant actions for button events to work.
+The panel must be allowed to perform Home Assistant actions for trigger events to work.
 See Home Assistant Actions for setup instructions.